haggaie/haggaie.github.io/_pages/about.md

   - /about.html
 ---

-Haggai Eran is graduating with a PhD in electrical and computer engineering from Technion in 2022.
-He researches networked systems at NVIDIA Networking, focusing on operating system abstractions, software-hardware interfaces, acceleration, and virtualization.
+Haggai Eran researches networked systems at NVIDIA Networking, focusing on operating system abstractions, software-hardware interfaces, acceleration, and virtualization.
+He graduated with a PhD in electrical and computer engineering from Technion in 2022.